 - Wartburg Castle - Thuringia.
 Historically important hilltop castle, built since the 11th century.
 Especially impressive is the Romanesque part of the castle with Sängersaal.
 Castle served as a refuge of Martin Luther in 1521 - 1522.

 - Augustusburg Palace and Falkenlust Palace - North Rhine-Westphalia.
 Some of earliest and best examples of Rococo style, built in the first half of the 18th century.

 - Nymphenburg Palace - Bavaria.
 Enormous Baroque palace, summer residence of the rulers of Bavaria.
 Constructed in 1664 - 1675 (central part) and the 18th century.
 Facade of palace is some 700 m wide, many rooms have ornate interiors.

 - Potsdam New Palace - Brandenburg.
 Enormous Baroque palace, built in 1763 - 1769 for Frederick the Great.
 Building has more than 200 rooms, including theatre, concert rooms.

 - Sanssouci and Sanssouci Park - Brandenburg.
 Rococo palace, built in 1745 - 1747 for Prussian king Frederick the Great.
 The beautiful terraced gardens around the palace have numerous interesting samples of garden architecture, such as the ornate Chinese House.

 - Weißenstein Palace - Bavaria.
-Large Baroque palace, built in Baroque style in 1711 - 1718.
+Large Baroque palace, built in 1711 - 1718.
 Contains the largest private collection of Baroque art in Germany including paintings of Titian, Rembrandt and other great painters.